 The top 10 fried chicken sandwiches in Toronto

-Here are my picks for the top fried chicken sandwiches in Toronto.
+Here are my picks for the top places to eat fried chicken sandwiches in Toronto.

-For a savoury take on the chicken-and-waffles sandwich, try the Cluck Yeah! from this King East-area eatery.
-It features a fried boneless chicken breast between a fluffy jalapeno-cheddar waffle and comes loaded with slaw, chipotle aioli and dill mayo.
-Photo by Jesse Milns.
+For a savoury take on the chicken-and-waffles sandwich, the Cluck Yeah! from this Esplanade joint will do the trick.
+It's a fried boneless chicken breast between a fluffy jalapeno-cheddar waffle loaded with slaw, chipotle aioli and dill mayo.